Yaohua001/TIE/README.md

 ![Flowchart](./Fig/Flowchart.png)
 ![MKI_Results](./Fig/MKI_Results.png)

-`-` A graph-based magnetic coupler model for rapid core arrangement exploration in IPT systems;
+`-` A graph-based magnetic coupler model for rapid core arrangement exploration in inductive power transfer (IPT) systems;

 `-` Users can modify the structure and materials of magnetic cores to evaluate and optimize the magnetic flux connectivity and uniformity of planar magnetic cores for their specific design requirements;